- This drug may raise the chance of heart attack, stroke, heart failure, blood clots, and death. Talk with the doctor.

 - It is used to treat anemia.

-- If you have anemia caused by chemo or if you need a blood transfusion to treat anemia.
+- If your child has anemia caused by chemo or if your child needs a blood transfusion to treat anemia.

 This is not a list of all drugs or health problems that interact with this drug.